 Some assumptions that deaf people can’t be independent

-It’s crazy that one of the customer agreed that d/Deaf people must have someone with them.
+It’s crazy that one of the customer agreed that deaf people must have someone with them.

 It’s crazy, but I shouldn’t be surprised as it’s an assumption that is made often in the world.